-Milled logs or handcrafted logs -- these are two primary distinctions when it comes to log homes.
-The difference is just what it sounds like: handcrafted logs are cut and peeled by hand with a drawknife or water-peeled and are natural, rougher and more uneven in appearance.
+Milled logs or handcrafted logs - these are two primary distinctions when it comes to log homes.
+The difference is just what it sounds like: handcrafted logs are cut and peeled by hand with a drawknife or water-peeled and are natural, rougher, and more uneven in appearance.

 These shaped logs have been through a wood mill or planer and are smooth and uniform, easier to work with and faster to assemble.
-For that reason milled logs are the most popular option for log home kits and for homeowners building their own log cabins.
+For that reason, milled logs are the most popular option for log home kits and for homeowners building their own log cabins.

 Milled logs are cut into a specific profile or shape.
-For example, log styles can be round, square or D-shaped.
+For example, log styles can be round, square, or D-shaped.
 The D-shape is popular because the rounded outer face gives the natural appearance of logs, while the flat inner face makes hanging pictures and cabinets easier and doesn’t hold dust like a round log might.

-Although many different species of wood are used in building log homes, the most common are the softer woods, such as pine, fir, spruce and cedar.
+Although many different species of wood are used in building log homes, the most common are the softer woods, such as pine, fir, spruce, and cedar.
 The best wood to use is typically whatever wood is commonly available at your cabin’s location.
 That wood will be suitable for the local weather and readily available at a lower price than shipping in wood from somewhere else.

 Milled logs are sold by the linear foot, typically in lengths ranging from 8-feet to 16-feet.
 Logs longer than 16-feet are heavy and difficult to move.
-Walls are generally broken up into shorter length logs between doors and windows anyway.
+Walls are generally broken up into shorter-length logs between doors and windows anyway.

 Buying your logs from a mill or log supplier has many benefits: